hashicorp/terraform/.github/CONTRIBUTING.md

 ### Caveats & areas of special concern

-There are some areas of Terrafor which are of special concern to the Terraform team.
+There are some areas of Terraform which are of special concern to the Terraform team.

 #### State Storage Backends